*This post is sponsored by Samsung

 Slowly over the course of the last two years, I’ve managed to rid our home almost entirely of televisions for design reasons.
 There’s just no denying that traditional TVs flat-out ruin the aesthetic of a room, and I gave up on trying to make them work.

-Now, of course, that’s not to say we don’t watch TV—we actually watch an hour or two of it every evening before bed, but we do so using a well-hidden projector that displays on a blank white wall in our downstairs family room.
+Now, of course, that’s not to say we don’t watch TV—we actually watch an hour or two of it every evening before bed specially now since we got a new antenna from one of the tv antenna best of guide, but we do so using a well-hidden projector that displays on a blank white wall in our downstairs family room.
 It’s just as cool as it sounds to watch movies and shows on a big projected screen, but daytime viewing on a projector just isn’t an option.
 Projected images work best under total darkness, so if, say, I wanted to binge watch season four of Dawson’s Creek on a lazy Saturday morning (guilty), I couldn’t really do it.

-Point is, I’ve always wanted to find an answer to the age old question, “How do I make a TV blend in with our home decor,” and have considered building a closable box frame for the wall to conceal the appliance when not in use, and even ordering some sort of custom cabinet.
+Point is, I’ve always wanted to find an answer to the age old question, “How do I make a TV blend in with our home decor,” and have considered roof repair colorado and even ordering some sort of custom cabinet.
 Thankfully, Samsung recently offered an easy solution to all of our TV woes with their brand new television: The Frame.

 Just like the name implies, this TV sports a simple, sleek frame that—wait for it—really looks like a picture frame.
 You can even, later on, choose to customize the included black metal frame using a number of different style options to suit your own aesthetic (think: beige wood, walnut, or white), but the real star of this TV is what shows within that frame.
 When you’re not watching television, the screen transforms into a work of art.
 Literally.